-- I have enough money, I might as well get the most expensive and therefore the best( wireless headset is more expensive, but not better )
+- I have enough money, and I might as well get the most expensive and therefore the best( wireless headset is more costly, but not better )

 - Sound quality: while there are some wireless options with excellent audio quality, it is more the exception than the rule.